Erik Bottcher: 2021 City Council campaign

 In February 2020, Bottcher announced he would run to succeed the term-limited Johnson for the 3rd district of the City Council in 2021.
 Running with Johnson's support, Bottcher quickly became the district's frontrunner, raising more money than all but four other candidates across the city and accruing endorsements from nearly every major union and local elected official.

 During the campaign, Bottcher released an extensive policy platform aimed at addressing the crisis of serious mental illness, New York City's sanitation concerns, and increasing employment opportunities for residents of public housing and those living in poverty.

 On election night on June 22, Bottcher resoundingly led the field with 47 percent of first-choice votes, and declared victory that night; when absentee ballots and ranked-choice votes were counted two weeks later, Bottcher officially defeated runner-up Arthur Schwartz 71-29%.
 He faced no opposition in the November general election.

-Residence Protest
+Residence protest

 On December 17, 2023, Bottcher attended a Drag Story Hour event that was targeted by about 20 anti-LGBT protestors.
 On December 19, two protesters were arrested for entering Bottcher's building and refusing to leave, but eventually did so.
 The protestors also defaced the sidewalk outside of his apartment with graffiti calling him a pedophile and using slurs such as "OK Groomer" and "Child Predator".
 The group also entered and vandalized his nearby office building.

-City Council Accomplishments

-As a member of the New York City Council, Bottcher has passed significant legislation and negotiated transformative urban development and safety initiatives.
+2026 congressional and state senate elections